Park entry fees apply

 Check the weather forecast before you travel to ensure you have the appropriate clothing.

-Drinking water is available from signed taps in the barbecue shelter and Mess Hall at Darlington.
+All water on Maria Island is not potable and treatment is required (purification tablets or boiling for at least one minute) before use.
+Water is available from signed taps in the barbecue shelter and Mess Hall at Darlington.
 Please note this is a limited supply so bring a full water bottle with you.

 Please take all your rubbish with you when you leave.
 There is no rubbish tip and no rubbish collection service on the island.